21 Nov 2016

-Applications received by the Australian Health Practitioner Regulation Agency (AHPRA) in December will incur a late payment fee in addition to the annual renewal fee.
+Applications received in December will incur a late payment fee in addition to the annual renewal fee.
 This is outlined in the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).

 The professions due to renew are: Aboriginal and Torres Strait Islander health practitioners, Chinese medicine practitioners, chiropractors, dental practitioners, medical radiation practitioners, occupational therapists, optometrists, osteopaths, pharmacists, physiotherapists, podiatrists and psychologists.

-AHPRA is sending registered practitioners a series of email and hard copy reminders to renew, on behalf of the National Boards.
-If you haven’t renewed please access our online services and renew your registration online.
-You can also update your contact details online if you haven’t received a renewal reminder or you can contact us.
+The Australian Health Practitioner Regulation Agency (AHPRA) is sending registered practitioners a series of email and hard copy reminders to renew, on behalf of the National Boards.
+Practitioners who haven’t received a renewal reminder can update their contact details using online services or contact AHPRA.

 Practitioners, whose application is received on time or during the following one month late period, can continue practising while their application is processed.